 The website also provides information regarding Tax Credits for Childcare, Universal Credit for Childcare, Support while you Study.

-We offer quality learning experience for children
+We offer quality learning experiences for children.

 Bolitho Nursery is part of Healthy Under 5’s to promote and encourage healthy lifestyles from an early age.